Parable of the Renegades

 The tense shudder from Lucas that followed told her everything.

 "Hear me out.
-Being a family goes beyond being related by blood.
+Being a family goes beyond a relation by blood.
 A true familial bond comes from everyone who looks out for you.
 The best comes from those who do it even when you don't ask for it."

-As she reached the end of her statement, Rea felt like something had struck her and she flashed back without any intention of doing so.
-She looked like she was in a trance.
+As she reached the end of her statement, Rea felt like something had struck her.
+She flashed back without any intention of doing so, looking like she was in a trance.

-What she saw was a pair of gravestones erected in the abyssal ocean depths.
+What she remembered was a pair of gravestones erected in the ocean depths.

 "Did I just hear something?"
-Lucas turned around, his curiosity piqued by the contents of that last line.
+Lucas asked, his curiosity piqued by the vague contents of that last line.
 Rea quickly reacted by mounting a facade of indifference, which led Lucas to eventually dismiss it as an auditory hallucination.
 The hot water they relaxed in must have been starting to cause some side effects.
 That was the conclusion he jumped to.

 "Well, it's my turn to ask you a question," Lucas said.
 "You could have gone to an orphanage if you wanted a son, but the orphan you choose was found in an abandoned apartment complex and forced to rely on eating raw food for days just to survive.
 Why did you choose to adopt me?"